pappasam/coc-jedi/README.md

 - type: `string`

-If omitted, jedi-language-server will do the following:
+If this argument is not provided, `coc-jedi` will do the following:

-1. Find the first `jedi-language-server` found in your path and use that with no args
+- For most platforms, `coc-jedi` will use a `coc-jedi`-managed `jedi-language-server` executable.
+If no such executable is found, `coc-jedi` will try to automatically install the executable for you in a virtual environment within the `coc-jedi` path.
-2. If no `jedi-language-server` found in path, use `pipx` to download and run a specific jedi-language-server version (configured in this repository's `package.json` as `jlsVersion`).
+- For Windows, `coc-jedi` will try execute the command `jedi-language-server`.
+TODO: support Windows in the same way we support other platforms.

 ### jedi.executable.args